Compressed-air energy storage: Hybrid vehicles

 While the air storage system offers a relatively low power density and vehicle range, its high efficiency is attractive for hybrid vehicles that use a conventional internal combustion engine as the main power source.
 The air storage can be used for regenerative braking and to optimize the cycle of the piston engine, which is not equally efficient at all power/RPM levels.

 Bosch and PSA Peugeot Citroën have developed a hybrid system that uses hydraulics as a way to transfer energy to and from a compressed nitrogen tank.
-An up to 45% reduction in fuel consumption is claimed, corresponding to 2.9l/100 km (81 mpg, 69 g CO_{2}/km) on the New European Driving Cycle (NEDC) for a compact frame like Peugeot 208.
+An up-to-45% reduction in fuel consumption is claimed, corresponding to 2.9 L / 100 km (81 mpg, 69 g CO_{2}/km) on the New European Driving Cycle (NEDC) for a compact frame like Peugeot 208.
 The system is claimed to be much more affordable than competing electric and flywheel KERS systems and is expected on road cars by 2016.

 History of air engines

-Air engines have been used since the 19th century to power mine locomotives, pumps, drills and trams, via centralized, city-level distribution.
-Racecars use compressed air to start their internal combustion engine (ICE), and large Diesel engines may have starting pneumatic motors.
+Air engines have been used since the 19th century to power mine locomotives, pumps, drills, and trams, via centralized, city-level distribution.
+Racecars use compressed air to start their internal combustion engine (ICE), and large diesel engines may have starting pneumatic motors.

 Types of systems

 Hybrid systems

 Brayton cycle engines compress and heat air with a fuel suitable for an internal combustion engine.
-For example, natural gas or biogas heat compressed air, and then a conventional gas turbine engine or the rear portion of a jet engine expands it to produce work.
+For example, burning natural gas or biogas heats compressed air, and then a conventional gas turbine engine or the rear portion of a jet engine expands it to produce work.

 Compressed air engines can recharge an electric battery.
-The apparently defunct Energine promoted its Pne-PHEV or Pneumatic Plug-in Hybrid Electric Vehicle-system.
+The apparently-defunct Energine promoted its Pne-PHEV or Pneumatic Plug-in Hybrid Electric Vehicle-system.

 Existing hybrid systems

 Huntorf, Germany in 1978, and McIntosh, Alabama, U.S. in 1991 commissioned hybrid power plants.
-Both systems use off-peak energy for air compression and burn natural gas in the compressed air during the power generating phase.
+Both systems use off-peak energy for air compression and burn natural gas in the compressed air during the power-generating phase.

 Future hybrid systems

-The Iowa Stored Energy Park (ISEP) will use aquifer storage rather than cavern storage.
-The displacement of water in the aquifer results in the regulation of the air pressure by the constant hydrostatic pressure of the water.
-A spokesperson for ISEP claims, "you can optimize your equipment for better efficiency if you have constant pressure."
-The power output of the McIntosh and Iowa systems is in the range of 2–300 MW.
+The Iowa Stored Energy Park (ISEP) would have used aquifer storage rather than cavern storage.
+The ISEP was an innovative, 270-megawatt, $400 million compressed air energy storage (CAES) project proposed for in-service near Des Moines, Iowa, in 2015.
+The project was terminated after eight years in development because of site geological limitation, according to the U.S. Department of Energy.

 Additional facilities are under development in Norton, Ohio.
-FirstEnergy, an Akron, Ohio electric utility, obtained development rights to the 2,700 MW Norton project in November 2009.
+FirstEnergy, an Akron, Ohio, electric utility, obtained development rights to the 2,700-MW Norton project in November 2009.

 The RICAS2020 project attempts to use an abandoned mine for adiabatic CAES with heat recovery.
 The compression heat is stored in a tunnel section filled with loose stones, so the compressed air is nearly cool when entering the main pressure storage chamber.
 The cool compressed air regains the heat stored in the stones when released back through a surface turbine, leading to higher overall efficiency.
 A two-stage process has theoretical higher efficiency of around 70%.